 Take down your normal decorations before decorating

-Before you start decorating your home for Halloween, take down the normal decorations off all surfaces including shelves, counters and tables, and take your normal pictures off the walls.
+Before you start decorating your home for Halloween, take down the normal decorations off all surfaces including shelves, counters, wine cabinets, and tables, and take your normal pictures off the walls.
 When decorating your house, the theme you have in mind should be the main focus of attention.
 Having your normal decorations together with your Halloween decor results in a confused and cluttered look.
 Once all the family pictures are off the walls, fill the spaces with spooky decorations.

 Have one color scheme